KilowattSynthesis/build123d_ease/README.md

 # build123d_ease
-Extensions and similar to make modelling with Build123d easier
+Extensions, tools, and shortcuts to make modelling with Build123d easier